Two Species, One Family

 Body Weight

-While an average adult common snapping turtle can weigh between 5 to 16 kilograms, there are some exceptionally large ones with a body weight of around 35 to 40 kilograms.
-An average adult alligator snapper can weigh up to 80 kilograms, but heavier ones are also found.
-Males are larger than females, and possess longer, thicker tails.
+An average adult common snapping turtle weighs between 5 to 16 kilograms.
+Some exceptionally large ones reach a body weight of around 35 to 40 kilograms.
+An average adult alligator snapper can weigh up to 80 kilograms, though heavier ones are also found.
+Males are larger than females and have longer, thicker tails.

 Color

-In case of common snappers, the smooth carapace can be tan, brown, olive green or black in color.
+In common snappers, the smooth carapace can be tan, brown, olive green, or black.
 They have muscular legs with strong claws, large heads, and long tails.
-These turtles have nodules on the legs, neck, and tail.
-Alligator snappers can be gray, brown, black, or olive green in color.
-They have fleshy filamentous eyelashes and radiating yellow pattern around the eyes.
+These turtles also have nodules on the legs, neck, and tail.
+Alligator snappers can be gray, brown, black, or olive green.
+They have fleshy filamentous eyelashes and a radiating yellow pattern around the eyes.

 Scaly Limbs

-As mentioned above, snapping turtles cannot protect themselves by pulling the head, limbs and tail inside the shell.
-However, they are provided with scales on the legs and tail, as a protective covering.
+Snapping turtles cannot protect themselves by pulling the head, limbs, and tail inside the shell.
+Instead, they have scales on the legs and tail as a protective covering.

 Plastron

-The shell covering that covers the belly of the turtle is called the plastron.
-In case of snapping turtles, the plastron is small, and does not cover the whole underside.
-So it becomes difficult for them to hide their head and limbs inside the shell, in case of a threat.
-This could be one of the reasons for their aggressive behavior.
+The shell covering that protects the belly of a turtle is called the plastron.
+In snapping turtles, the plastron is small and does not cover the whole underside.
+This makes it difficult for them to hide their head and limbs inside the shell when threatened, which could be one of the reasons for their aggressive behavior.

 Jaws and Claws

 Snapping turtles have very strong beak-like jaws with sharp edges.
-They use the sharp-edged jaws for tearing food and for biting.
-With a long neck that can be extended to the back, these turtles can inflict serious bites.
-They are also equipped with strong claws that are used for defense.
+They use these jaws for tearing food and for biting.
+With a long neck that can be extended all the way to the back, these turtles can inflict serious bites.
+They are also equipped with strong claws used for defense.

 Tongue Lure

-The alligator snapping turtle has a pink appendage on the tip of the tongue, to lure fish.
+The alligator snapping turtle has a pink appendage on the tip of its tongue to lure fish.
 As the turtle rests motionless, the worm-like appendage wiggles like a worm to attract fish.
+It is one of the most remarkable hunting adaptations of any freshwater animal.

 Lifespan